michaelmosmann/silk/userguide/intro.md

 This introduction will explain the general features and concepts.
 The details and more advanced features will be described later on.
 There are a lot of noteworthy characteristics - like Silks general immutability - that will not be mentioned here since this introduction tries to give you a good overview in the usage of Silk.
 With a deeper understanding you'll get into the implications of all it's characteristics bit by bit.

+**Note!**
+The examples given will make use of the `BinderModule` and `BootstrapperBundle` base classes for `Module`s and `Bundle`s.
+Implementing the interfaces directly would result in code that looks a little different, less fluent.

 ## Bindings
 To _bind_ means to associate a type (usually an interface) with a _strategy_  to create an instance that can be used when a dependency of the bound type is encountered.